Ana-Niko-byte/tag-track/README.md

 # Aesthetics
 ### Colour
-Color plays a key role in the tag-tracker interface, with specific hues chosen for their significance and legibility.
+Color plays a key role in the tag-track interface, with specific hues chosen for their significance and legibility.
 The title of the tag-tracker and the headers of all tables feature green, a color universally linked with finance and money.
 Green is also chosen for its high legibility in the colorama Python library, making it a suitable choice.

 ![tag tracker heading](docs/images/heading.png)